kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

 ## Kubernetes version compatibility

-With the 1.5 release we made sure that Kyma is compatible with Kubernetes 1.15.
+In the 1.5 release we made sure that Kyma is compatible with Kubernetes 1.15.
 Nevertheless, it is not supported by automated testing pipelines.
 The reason is that our testing pipelines currently test Kyma on GKE and AKS, and these managed Kubernetes offerings do not support Kubernetes 1.14 and 1.15.
 That is why, we keep our automated testing consistent with Kubernetes 1.13 for now, including testing on Minikube.
-Still, our manual tests confirmed that Kyma also works on Kubernetes 1.15.
+Still, we performed manual tests that confirmed Kyma also works on Kubernetes 1.15.

 ## Service Management

 ### Separate repository for the Helm Broker

 The Helm Broker now has its own [separate repository](https://github.com/kyma-project/helm-broker) in the `kyma-project` organization.
-We have not changed the location of the related documentation and you can still read about the Helm Broker [here](https://kyma-project.io/docs/components/helm-broker/).
+We have not changed the location of the related documentation so you can still read about the Helm Broker [here](https://kyma-project.io/docs/components/helm-broker/).

 ### Support authentication methods for addons configurations

-Starting from the 1.5 release, we support fetching addons from repositories that require authentication.
-Now you can pass credentials in a secure way using templates in your repository's URL.
+Starting from the 1.5 release, we support fetching addons from repositories that require authentication. you can now pass credentials in a secure way using templates in your repository's URL.
 For more information, read [this](https://kyma-project.io/docs/1.5/components/helm-broker/#details-create-addons-repository-authorization) document.

 ## Serverless

 ### Experimental function controller module

-Kyma can run serverless functions using Kubeless.
-We now added the Knative function controller to Kyma as an experimental feature to provide Knative-based alternative for serverless functions.
+As you know, Kyma runs serverless functions using Kubeless.
+We now added the Knative function controller to Kyma as an experimental feature to provide a Knative-based alternative for serverless functions.
 Read more about the controller [here](https://github.com/kyma-project/kyma/tree/master/components/function-controller).

 ## Service Mesh